Scotland's Best B&Bs

 Near Perth - The structure consists of two separate tower houses, of a type common from the north of England through the Borders up into Scotland, which were subsequently joined together to form a larger residence.
 Historic Scotland.

-16th century fortified mansion with three towers near Perth.
-Open daily 1 April - 30 September 9.30am to 5.30pm.
+16th century fortified mansion with three towers just south of Perth.
+Open daily April to September.
 Historic Scotland.

 This late 14th or early 15th century tower near Kinross was the setting for the most traumatic year in the life of Mary Queen of Scots.
 It was here in 1567 that she was imprisoned and forced to abdicate before her dramatic escape a year later.
 Visitors can enjoy the south and east wooded walks from April to July.
 Open daily April - October.
 Historic Scotland.
 Admission charges apply.